imronuke/KOMODO/docs/card-desc.md

 4. Numbers can be repeated using `*` mark.
 For example
 ```
-10.0 8*20.0  !is equivalent to  10.0 20.0 20.0 20.0 20.0 20.0 20.0 20.0 20.0
+10.0 8*20.0  !This line is equivalent to  10.0 20.0 20.0 20.0 20.0 20.0 20.0 20.0 20.0
 ```

-5. If you have identical cards for several main inputs, it is a good idea to place those cards in separated card files.
+5. If you have identical cards for several inputs, it is a good idea to place those cards in separated card files.
 In the main inputs, you just need to put location of the card files.
-For example, all cases in NEACRP benchmark have identical cross section data; hence we may place `%XSEC` card in a separated named `neacrp_xsec`
+For example, all cases in NEACRP benchmark have identical cross section data; hence we may place `%XSEC` card in a separated named `neacrp_xsec` which has the following content
 ```
 !
 XSEC CARD FILE
 2  11    !
 Number of groups and number of materials